devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 If you want to add a string to a file:
 {"content": "[string]"}
 ##### Name of the placeholder
 If you want to insert content into your code between two existing lines, take the previous line as your placeholder.
+Add your placeholder into the new file or string, otherwise it will be replaced entirely.

 example:{...,"placeholder": "private int age;"}
 | Before | Content or File | After |